How do I set up DKIM records for my domain?

 Please note: replace example.com with your domain.
 Depending on your domain provider, you may or may not need to include your domain in the host name.
-Consult your domain provider for this information.
+Check our DKIM tweaks list or consult your domain provider for this information.

 Why does AWeber ask you to create three CNAME records while other platforms only ask you to create one?
 To keep up with best practices, we rotate DKIM keys periodically to make sure they stay secure.
 Having three records allows us to do this rotation automatically without any action by yourself.
-Other platforms don't rotate their DKIM keys which can cause lower email deliverability.
+Other platforms don't rotate their DKIM keys which can cause lower email deliverability due to compromised security.

 Verify your DNS records